Sociology and Criminal Justice Studies

 Office - 306

 I am beginning my sixth year as Associate Professor of Sociology & Criminal Justice Studies at Westminster College.

 I have a B.A. in Psychology from Baldwin Wallace University (formerly Baldwin-Wallace College), a M.A. in Education from The Ohio State University and a M.A. and Ph.D. in Sociology from Syracuse University.

 Most of my research interests revolve around gender.
 My dissertation research explored the work experiences of women police officers.
 Currently I am researching the educational experiences and daily lives of incarcerated women.
 I am also interested in the ways gender intersects with sporting experiences.

 I integrate experiential learning into my courses.
-Students in my Criminal Justice Studies' courses go on ride-alongs with police officers, tutor at-risk youth, and take courses along side incarcerated individuals.
+Students in my Criminal Justice Studies courses go on ride-alongs with police officers, tutor at-risk youth, and take courses along side incarcerated individuals.
 I typically teach Juvenile Delinquency, Criminology, Sociology of Sport, Sociology of Gender, Research Methods, and Capstone II.
 I recently had the opportuntity to travel to Rio de Janeiro, Brazil.
-It has sparked my interested in Comparative Criminal Justice.
+It has sparked my interests in Comparative Criminal Justice.

 Out of the classroom you might find me running, traveling, listening to '80's music, talking about Star Wars, or officiating track meets.